Data API Reference: Permissions¶

 set_permission_comment¶

-is used to set/update the comment on a permission.
-Setting the comment to null
+set_permission_comment is used to set/update the comment on a permission.
+Setting the comment to null removes it.

 An example: